OHDSI/webapi-wiki/Security-Configuration.md

 ### Basic Security Configuration

-Please see the [[Basic Security Configuration]] guide for a set up that allows for a seperate credential data store.
+Please see the [[Basic Security Configuration]] guide for a set up that allows for a separate credential data store.

 ## Authorization